 Here is a list of college/trade school representatives and military recruiters who will be visiting Bearden High School over the next several months.
 Check here often for changes and to see if the school you are most interested in has been added to the list!!
 Mark your calendar and stop by their table for detailed information!

 Once again Bearden will offer students and parents the option to sign up to have reminders of important upcoming events sent via text message directly to their cell phone (or to an email addresss, if you prefer).
 If you are interested in signing up to take advantage of this service, please see Mrs. Mongeon in the College & Career Center!

 Looking for a resource that gives you the top basics facts about colleges across the U.S.?
 Look no furhter!!
 The College Database has created partnerships and utilized government data sources to build an updated, non-commercial directory of all large universities, small colleges, community colleges and trade schools nationwide.
 In addition they've also incorporated Google maps and highlighted key data points for each college, including tuition rate, enrollment, and institution type – vital decision-making factors for potential students.
 Click HERE to go directly to their main page and start your college search TODAY!

 Check out this new website designed to help navigate the vast ocean of information about engineering careers!
 This engineering careers focused website helps educate visitors on the different Engineering careers that are out there.
 They work closely with College and University sites to help provide the best information available for students and job seekers in the engineering realm.
-Click here for the link to EducatingEngineers.com.
+Type educatingengineers.com into your browser for information!